What is Your Dream?

 - Once each bubble has a magnetic strip attached, allow your child to hang her goals up on the fridge and share her visions for the future with those passing by.

-Invite your little one to change or add to her "dream clouds" as her plans and goals for the future are altered over time.
+Invite your little one to change or add to her "dream clouds" as her plans and goals for the future develop over time.